 Description

-The signs of juvenile Paget disease appear in infancy or early childhood.
-As bones grow, they become progressively weaker and more deformed.
+The features of juvenile Paget disease appear in infancy or childhood.
+As bones grow, they become weaker and misshapen.
 These abnormalities usually become more severe during the adolescent growth spurt, when bones grow very quickly.

 Juvenile Paget disease affects the entire skeleton, resulting in widespread bone and joint pain.
-The bones of the skull tend to grow unusually large and thick, which can lead to hearing loss.
-The disease also affects bones of the spine (vertebrae).
-The deformed vertebrae can collapse, leading to abnormal curvature of the spine.
-Additionally, weight-bearing long bones in the legs tend to bow and fracture easily, which can interfere with standing and walking.
+The bones of the skull tend to grow unusually large and thick, which can increase the size of the head (circumference).
+The abnormal growth of the skull bones can damage the bones in the ear, leading to hearing loss.
+The disease can also cause an abnormal curvature of the spine

 Frequency

-Juvenile Paget disease is rare; about 50 affected individuals have been identified worldwide.
+Juvenile Paget disease is extremely rare; approximately 100 affected individuals have been reported in the medical literature.

 Causes